 Scenario A: Midweek flat move with flexible keys and visitor permits arranged in advance.
 Early arrival avoids school-run routes, kerb space is available, and short carries keep loading steady.

 Scenario B: Saturday terrace move in Bedminster.
-Kerb space competes with shoppers and residents; start-time flexibility is limited, so a later arrival faces tighter loading windows and slower repositioning.
+Kerb space competes with shoppers and residents, so later arrival faces tighter loading windows and slower repositioning.

 Scenario C: End-of-month move near Redland during student turnover.
-Permit-only streets are full, stairs are shared, and multiple vans arrive simultaneously; key release timing confines access, extending the overall schedule.
+Permit-only streets are full, stairs are shared, and multiple vans arrive at once, so the timetable tightens quickly.

 Practical answers about when Bristol moves face the most scheduling pressure and how to plan around it.